-With so many types of therapy, it can be confusing to understand what they are all about or to know what will help you.
-Sometimes clients come to me with a very specific idea of the type of therapy they want or think they want, and that is okay.
+With so many types of therapy, it can be confusing to figure out what they are all about or to know what will help you.
+Sometimes clients come to me with a very specific idea of the type of therapy they want (or think they want), and that is okay.
 Unfortunately, sometimes, it is not the right fit.
-It is good to be informed but also to keep an open mind to therapists' suggestions for treatment.
+It is good to be informed but also to keep an open mind to your therapist's suggestions for treatment.

 Psychodynamic therapy is the oldest of the modern therapies, growing out of the theories and practices of psychoanalysis.
 Psychodynamic psychotherapy offers you a chance to create new ways of thinking and behaving to improve your quality of life.
 In psychodynamic therapy, the goal is to recognize, explore or interpret, thoughts, sensations, feelings, and ways of relating that contribute to the difficulties you face that may be outside of your awareness, also known as your unconscious.